endjin/dotnet-adr/README.md

 ## Why create another ADR tool?

 One of the reasons for "re-inventing the wheel" with `adr` when there are so many ADR tools already in existence, is that almost all of those existing tools are opinionated to the point of embedding the ADR templates into the tooling.
-With `adr` I wanted to decouple the tool from the templates, and make use of NuGet content packages as a mechanism to enable the ecosystem to build / use / share their own templates internally (using Azure DevOps package feeds), or publicly using [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22dotnet-adr%22).
+In the 5 years since we've adopted ADRs we've changed our default template a number of times.
+Thus, with `adr` I wanted to decouple the tool from the templates, and make use of NuGet content packages as a mechanism to enable the ecosystem to build / use / share their own templates internally (using Azure DevOps package feeds), or publicly using [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22dotnet-adr%22).

-See https://github.com/joelparkerhenderson/architecture_decision_record for a comprehensive overview of ADR.
+## Install dotnet adr

+`adr` is a [.NET global tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools), which means once installed, it's available on the PATH of your machine.

+To install the `adr` global tool use the following command:

+`dotnet tool install -g adr`

+To install a specific version, use:

+`dotnet tool install -g adr --version <version-number>`

+To update to the latest version of the tool, use:

+`dotnet tool update -g adr`

+To uninstall the tool, use:

+`dotnet tool uninstall -g adr`

+To list all the global tools installed on your machine, open a command prompt and type:

+`dotnet tool list -g`

+## Configure your repo

 ## dotnet adr Commands

 Here is a detailed list of the available `adr` commands:

-`adr init <PATH>` - Initialises a new ADR repository.
+`adr init <PATH>` - Initializes a new ADR repository.
 If `<PATH>` is omitted, it will create `docs\adr` in the current directory.

 `adr new <TITLE>` - Creates a new Architectural Decision Record, from the current default ADR Template, from the current ADR Template package.

+`adr new <TITLE> -i <RECORD NUMBER>` - Creates a new Architectural Decision Record, superseding the specified ADR record, which will have its status updated to reflect this change.

+`adr new <TITLE> -p <PATH>` - Creates a new Architectural Decision Record, from the current default ADR Template, from the current ADR Template package, at the specified path.

-`adr new -s <RECORD NUMBER> <TITLE>` - Creates a new Architectural Decision Record, superseding the specified ADR record, which will have it's status updated to reflect this change.
+`adr new <TITLE> -i <RECORD NUMBER> -p <PATH>` - Creates a new Architectural Decision Record, at the specified path, superseding the specified ADR record, which will have its status updated to reflect this change.

 `adr templates` - Manipulate ADR Templates & ADR Template Packages.
 Root command for template operations.
 Will list available sub-commands.